ec0629/node-recipes/README.md

 - zip.js and unzip.js files demonstrate a more concrete implementation using pipes extensively

+---

+## Recipe 25: 4 ways to create a new child process
+Advanced Node.js, Samer Buna, Pluralsight, (February 16, 2017)
+- child process events:
+  - exit: child process completes
+  - disconnect: parent process manually calls child disconnect method
+  - error: fires when process cannot be manually disconnected or killed
+  - message: triggered when child process invokes the send() method (only available when using **fork()**)
+  - close: emitted when stdio objects (out, in, err) of child process are closed
+- the stdio objects of the child process emit standard stream events
+1. spawn()
+   - launches a command in a new child process
+   - **DOES NOT** by default create a new shell instance when issuing a command however, as in Example #4 this can be configured
+   - preferable to exec if data returned is large
+   - Example #4 shows how to setup child process to use its parent's stdio
+2. exec()
+   - launches a command but **DOES** start a new shell session for the command (therefore likely less efficient that spawn)
+   - will batch the output and then pass all data to a callback
+   - should only be used if returned data is small
+3. execFile()
+   - executes a file **WITHOUT** starting a new shell session.
+Therefore more efficient than exec but cannot use shell syntax
+4. fork()
+   - establishes an IPC connection between parent and child process which is accomplished using the **send()** command

+---

+## Recipe 26: examples of using fork()
+Advanced Node.js, Samer Buna, Pluralsight, (February 16, 2017)

+---

 # Notes
 ## 1: Understanding how require works
 when a module is created we are given access to several local variables that may appear global.